Through an innovative partnership with SMART Technologies, all

 Inspiration, Kidspiration, and access to a wide range of web-based

 collaborative tools.
-Contact Dr. Gayle Bogel for the Summer/Fall 2013 schedule.
+Contact Dr. Gayle Bogel for the Spring and Summer 2014 schedule.

 From the US DOE 2010 Educational Technology Plan: Goal:

 Professional educators will be supported individually and in teams

 by technology that connects them to data, content, resources,

 expertise, and learning experiences that can empower and inspire them to